piyushlokhannde/my-bidnetwork/README.md

 I have used above characteristics of the hyperledger to implement the this POC.

-# Use Case Scenario Overview: bidding for goverment contract
+# Use Case Scenario Overview: Bidding for Goverment Contract

 ![alt text](images/organization.jpg)